 The area has seen different governments from several sovereign countries, but today it belongs to Croatia.
-The buildings are from the Roman Empire and have seen a mix of cultures over the years.
+Things to do include; exploring ancient Roman buildings, enjoying good wine, dining, and fishing.

 The Magical City of Korcula

 You’ve heard of the famous merchant traveler, Marco Polo.
 Well, Korcula is where he was born.
-It is home to lush green forests, olive groves, vineyards, sandy beaches, and welcoming villages.
+It’s a magical city in Croatia.
+Things to do include exploring its lush green forests, olive groves, vineyards, sandy beaches, and welcoming villages.